MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/country-and-region-availability-for-audio-conferencing-and-calling-plans/users-can-make-outbound-calls-to-these-countries-and-regions.md

 ms.service: skype-for-business-online
 ms.collection: Adm_Skype4B_Online
 ms.audience: Admin
+ms.appliesto:
+- Skype for Business
-ms.appliesto: Skype for Business, Microsoft Teams
+- Microsoft Teams
 localization_priority: Normal
 ROBOTS: None
 f1keywords: None
 ms.custom:
+- Audio Conferencing
+- Phone System
-- Audio Conferencing, Phone System, Calling Plans
+- Calling Plans
 description: "This topic contains all of the countries/regions that users can place outbound calls to if they have a Calling Plan."

 ---